GoogleHow To

 Once the Play Store is enabled:

-2. Search for the browser you want to install, such as Firefox, Opera, or Edge.
+1. Look up the browser you would like to install, Firefox, Opera or Edge.

-3. Click Install and wait for the download to complete.
+2. Click Install and wait till the download is completed.

-Note: These browsers are typically the mobile versions, but they still allow you to use any web browser on your Chromebook with most of the features available on their desktop counterparts.
+Note: These browsers are generally the mobile versions, however, you can use any web browser on your Chromebook and most features have been made available on the mobile versions.

 Method 2: Using Linux (Crostini) to Install Desktop Browsers